A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: From finite braces to Pre-Lie algebras

 \end{lemma}

 {\bf Notation 1.} Let $A$ be a strongly nilpotent brace with operations $+, \circ , *$ defined as usual, so $x\circ y=x+y+x*y$ for $x, y, z\in A$, and let $E(x, y, z)\subseteq A$ denote the set consisting of any product of elements $x$ and $y$ and one element $z$ at the end of each product under the operation $*$, in any order, with any distribution of brackets, each product consisting of at least 2 elements from the set $\{x,y\}$, each product having $x$ and $y$ appear at least once, and having element $z$ at the end.
-Notice that $E(x,y,z )$ is finite, provided that $A$ is a strongly nilpotent brace.
+Moreover we only consider products of less than $k$ elements from the set $\{x,y,z\}$, where $k$ is the nilpotency index of $A$ (products of $k$ or more elements are zero in $A$).
 Let $V_{x,y,z}$ be a vector obtained from products of elements $x, y, z$ arranged in a such way that shorter products of elements are situated before longer products.

 $ $